Where the Boys Are '84 - Cult Classic about Chicks on the Prowl

 "Les Misérables" film poster.

 Basically, you were not able to walk very far in New York City over the past thirty years without at some point seeing some poster or ad or subway card that had that familiar "Les Misérables" advertisement (as on the poster above).
 The point of mentioning the stage history is to hammer home for those who may not be aware that "Les Misérables" is not some sudden phenomenon: instead, it is the classic "overnight sensation" that took over thirty years to build.
-The wonder is not that "Les Misérables" was adapted into a high-profile film and that the film was a huge success, but that it took so long to do it. and in particular sparkle in this version of "Les Misérables," but the whole is far greater than the sum of the parts.
+The wonder is not that "Les Misérables" was adapted into a high-profile film and that the film was a huge success, but that it took so long to do it.
+Hugh Jackman and Anne Hathaway in particular sparkle in this version of "Les Misérables," but the whole is far greater than the sum of the parts.

 Hugh Jackman as Jean Valjean in "Les Misérables."